meghanhoyer/NICAR17_Adv_SQL/SQL_queries.md

 # Below are the SQL commands used for Advanced SQL for analysis at NICAR16
 * These commands were written in SQLite

+## SET YOURSELF UP PROPERLY

+Indexing is a way to help SQL comb through your data and find what it needs faster.
+It's used in matching data between tables, so becomes important when you're performing joins.
+It might not make much difference in a smaller dataset like this, but when you're handling millions of records, having indexes on some key columns will help you immensely.
+(This is a really basic walkthrough of this concept; you'll want to read up to understand it better, and you should definitely read more before creating a clustered index)

+Indexing nomenclature: You'll need to run a query to name each index you create.
+A good basic nomenclature for index naming is:
+* PK_tablename_columnname on primary keys (these need to be unique, single values in your table. can't be null)
+* IX_tablename_columnname on single-column indexes (these do not have to be unique values)
+* CLIX_tablename_columnname on clustered indexes (these are indexes created across multiple fields, so an index that clusters city and state, for instance)

 ## KNOW YOUR DATA

 How many records are there?